colin-gourlay/sundown-sessions/src/content/releases/r/robert-palmer/secrets/index.md

 ---
 ## About

-Secrets is a release by Robert Palmer released in 1979-06-28.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Bad Case Of Loving You (Doctor, Doctor).
+*Secrets* has supplied Sundown Sessions with “Bad Case Of Loving You (Doctor” and “Doctor)”, giving more than one way into Robert Palmer's work.

+Together, those choices point beyond isolated favourites towards the character of the wider release.